iwantmyname/blog/_drafts/the_iwantmyname_guide_to_blogging.md

-#The iwantmyname guide to blogging
+#The iwantmyname guide to writing

 iwantmyname blog posts tend to fall into four categories: